IN-DEPTH ANALYSIS

 Save When I Get Paid Account

-The second Chime saving account option is the Save When I Get Paid account.
+The second savings account option is the Save When I Get Paid account.
 This account allows you to automatically transfer 10% to your savings account every time you get a direct deposit of $500 or more.
+Like Round Up, this is an automated savings feature, not a separate savings account.

 For example, if you receive a direct deposit of $1,000 in your checking account, the system will automatically take out $100 (10%) and deposit it to your savings account.
 You won’t be charged any extra fees for this process.